“This legislation treats students as equal under the law,” Wisconsin U.S. Rep. Chuck Wichgers (R-Muskego) said during a press conference.

 While formal Critical Race Theory is primarily taught in post-secondary institutions, there still have been issues raised within K-12 education.
 For many states, this does in fact look like banning the New York Times’ 1619 Project and anything that resembles it.
 That also is to include banning talking about important historical events like the Tulsa Race Massacre.
 This is due to states mandating that a curriculum cannot make students feel uncomfortable on account of their own race or gender.
 But for many educators, these uncomfortable conversations are integral to teaching.

 Despite this theory’s existence spanning almost 50 years, it really only got traction as a new political agenda item last year.
-Critical Race Theory has been politicized and thrown into one of the many political issues that is being tackled in 2021.
+Critical Race Theory has been politicized and thrown into one of the many political issues that are being tackled in 2021.
 Included in this is banning The 1619 Project, which focuses on our nation’s history from the time African slaves were brought into Virginia in 1619.
 This project teaches about our nation’s history with slavery and its treatment of African Americans.
 To combat this project, the 1776 Project was created, which spotlights our Founding Fathers our country’s heritage with little or no mention of its several problems.

 Additionally, Critical Race Theory proposes that racism is systematic — embedded within our social practices and our policies.
 In an interview, Kimberlé Crenshaw defended this curriculum by reminding those opposed what this actually means for education stating, “… we believe in the promises of equality.
 And we know we can’t get there if we can’t confront and talk honestly about inequality.”